 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to make renewable energy usage more affordable through financial incentives for those who install solar panels on their homes.
+The term "solar incentives" refers broadly to financial incentives that are in place to encourage people to use renewable energy by making solar panels more affordable.
 The incentives may include cash back, upfront discounts or monthly credits towards your utility bill.
 Some incentives are provided by the federal government, some by the Minnesota government and some by your specific utility company, county or municipality.
 Some broad categories of solar incentives include:

-- Tax Exemptions: Sales tax exemptions go into effect at the time of purchase for your solar system.
-Property tax exemptions allow you to ignore the value that your solar panels add when you're calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar panels.
+Property tax exemptions let you exclude the value that your solar panels add when calculating the amount of property tax you need to pay on your home.

-- Net Metering: Make sure you speak with your Maplewood utility company about signing a net metering contract.
-This will allow you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Be sure to talk to your Maplewood utility company about signing a net metering contract.
+This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+When thinking about solar incentives, you likely think of federal incentives first.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.

-To know exactly how much money the ITC could save you, talk to your local Maplewood solar panel installer.
+To find out exactly how much money the ITC could save you, speak with your local Maplewood solar panel installer.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Maplewood solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Maplewood solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Similar to federal incentives, these may include rebates, tax credits and more.
-These incentives might be provided by the Minnesota government, or by your county or municipality.
-Certain incentives are ongoing, while others are available for a limited time.
+In addition to those provided at the federal level, there are often also state solar incentives.
+Tax credits, rebates and more may be available at a more local level.
+These incentives might be handled by the Minnesota government, or by your county or municipality.
+Certain incentives are available for a limited time, while others are ongoing.